lukasrobotics/yourbot/README.md

 ```

 Installation problems:
-- screen frezze can occour
+- screen frezze can occur
-- can fail from itself
+- can fail from itself, because of RAM

 Solution: Just restart the RaspberryPi and run it again.
 Till its completly finished